apache/pulsar/site2/docs/schema-understand.md

 * `AUTO_PRODUCE` transfers data from a producer to a Pulsar topic that has a schema and helps the producer validate whether the outbound bytes are compatible with the schema of the topic.
 For more instructions, see [Construct an AUTO_PRODUCE schema](schema-get-started.md#construct-an-auto_produce-schema).
 * `AUTO_CONSUME` transfers data from a Pulsar topic that has a schema to a consumer and helps the topic validate whether the out-bound bytes are compatible with the consumer.
 In other words, the topic deserializes messages into language-specific objects `GenericRecord` using the `SchemaInfo` retrieved from brokers.
 Currently, `AUTO_CONSUME` supports AVRO, JSON and ProtobufNativeSchema schemas.
 For more instructions, see [Construct an AUTO_CONSUME schema](schema-get-started.md#construct-an-auto_consume-schema).

+## Schema validation

+Schema validation enables brokers to reject producers/consumers without a schema.

+By default, schema validation is only **disabled** (`isSchemaValidationEnforced=false`) for producers, which means:
+* A producer without a schema can produce any messages to a topic with schemas, which may result in producing trash data to the topic.
+* Clients that don’t support schema are allowed to produce messages to a topic with schemas.

+For how to enable/enforce schema validation, see [Manage schema validation](schema-manage.md#manage-schema-validation).

 ## Schema evolution

 Schemas store the details of attributes and types.
 To satisfy new business needs, schemas undergo evolution over time with [versioning](#schema-versioning).